yoshoku/llama_cpp.rb/README.md

 llama_cpp.rb provides Ruby bindings for the [llama.cpp](https://github.com/ggerganov/llama.cpp).

-This gem is still under development and may undergo many changes in the future.

 ## Installation

 Install the llama.cpp.
 If you use homebrew, install it by executing: